Logo

 Frank Oppenheimer was able to fund the opening of the Exploratorium partly due to a grant from the San Francisco Foundation.

-Frank Oppenheimer served as the first director of the museum, and was personally involved in almost every aspect of its daily operations for the rest of his life.
+Frank Oppenheimer served as the first director of the museum, and later continued to be involved in the museum's daily operations.

 Frank Oppenheimer had visited the Tel Aviv Science Museum in 1965, and later used several of Ivan Moscovich's designs and exhibits in his revolutionary Exploratorium in San Francisco.